When will PupPod be available?

 How do the different levels work?

 - Level 1 is all about learning the connection between the toy and treat source.
 This isn’t obvious, but dogs make the connection quickly with the right set up and environment.
-Just getting close to the toy (e.g. coming over for a sniff) or touching the toy earn a reward.
+The PupPod Wobbler includes two motion sensors, so just getting close to the toy (e.g. coming over for a sniff) or touching the toy earn a reward.

-- Level 2 only provides rewards for touching as the motion sensor is turned off.
+- Level 2 only provides rewards for touching as the motion sensors are turned off.
 Some dogs are very touchy and get this level quickly.
 Others are more gentle and need encouragement to touch.

 Can I control the difficulty level manually?